LAMMPS¶

 LAMMPS is a large scale classical molecular dynamics code, and stands for Large-scale Atomic/Molecular Massively Parallel Simulator.
 LAMMPS has potentials for soft materials (biomolecules, polymers), solid-state materials (metals, semiconductors) and coarse-grained or mesoscopic systems.
 It can be used to model atoms or, more generically, as a parallel particle simulator at the atomic, meso, or continuum scale.

 LAMMPS is available at NERSC as a provided support level package.
-LAMMPS runs at NERSC are currently supported on Haswell, KNL, and GPU nodes.
+LAMMPS runs at NERSC are currently supported on CPU and GPU nodes.

 The official LAMMPS is available at LAMMPS Online Manual.
-LAMMPS has a large user base and a good user support.
+LAMMPS has a large user base and good user support.
 Question related to using LAMMPS can be posted to the LAMMPS User forum.
-Archived user mailing list are also useful to resolve some of the common user issues.
+The forum also contains an archive of all past mailing list messages, which can be useful to help resolve some of the common user issues.

 Tip